DoD-Platform-One/bigbang/docs/encryption.md

 ## Configure Big Bang

 Big Bang needs to know how to retrieve the private key so it can deploy the encrypted secrets from Git.
 Decryption configuration is placed in the top-level manifest (e.g. `dev.yaml`, `prod.yaml`) from the [Big Bang template](https://repo1.dso.mil/platform-one/big-bang/customers/template).

+### GPG
 By default, the `Kustomization` resource uses a Secret named `sops-gpg` for the private key as shown here:
 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1beta1
 kind: Kustomization